210 Walnut Street

 Our meetings are held the first Tuesday of the month, as needed, at the Rockport Library at 6:30 PM.
 Meetings subject to current Covid-19 regulations.

 Historical Events and Holidays

-June 16, 1899 – Schley Post Office Established - Oscar Thomas First Postmaster
+July 8, 1852 – New Boston Post Office Established - Thomas Phillips First Postmaster

-June 19, 1862 – Mariah Hill Post Office Established - Michael Staab First Postmaster
+July 8, 1850 – New Hope Post Office Established - William Harris First Postmaster

-June 20, 1860 – Buffalo Post Office Established, Name changed to Buffaloville - William Bench First Postmaster
+July 10, 1860 – Buffaloville Post Office Established, Name changed from Buffalo - William Bench First Postmaster

 Membership is open to all and dues are $20.00 per year per person from August 1 to July 31.
 Membership may be taken out at any time.
 A form is available on the links above.
 Mail your name, address, e-mail (not required) and research interest (if any) to: